-In case you haven’t learned this about me yet, I love to grill!
+In case you haven't learned this about me yet, I love to grill!
 Which works out because my family loves to eat the food that comes off of it.
 We also have a serious steak addiction.
 Every time a good cut of meat is on sale, you know what we are having for dinner at least one night that week!
-So when these NY strip steaks went on sale, yup you guessed it – that was for dinner.
-They go rather well with the Instant Pot potatoes too.
+So when these steaks go on sale, yup you guessed it - that was for dinner.
+They go rather well with the Instant Pot potatoes or even veggie noodles with garlic sauce too.

 We lucked out this time because usually they put the bone in ones on sale, but this time it was the boneless!
 Both are amazing cuts of meat and the bones do add a little flavor, but the boneless cook more consistently and no bones to cut around on the plate.